QUOTES-Queen Elizabeth's health: Reaction from politicians and officials | Politics

 My thoughts - and the thoughts of people across our United Kingdom - are with Her Majesty The Queen and her family at this time."
 OPPOSITION LABOUR LEADER KEIR STARMER "Along with the rest of the country, I am deeply worried by the news from Buckingham Palace this afternoon.

-Family members rushed to be by the side of Queen Elizabeth on Thursday after doctors said they were concerned about the health of Britain's 96-year-old monarch, saying she should remain under medical supervision.
+Britain's royal family rushed to be with Queen Elizabeth after doctors said they were concerned about the health of the 96-year-old monarch on Thursday and said she should remain under medical supervision.

 Here is some reaction to the news: BRITISH PRIME MINISTER LIZ TRUSS